We are living in an age of accessible data.

 - What kind of revenue might you get with your social media marketing campaign in a new market?
 You don't have to get too complex with your predictive analytics, but dedicating some time to them can help you determine whether what you’re doing is working or not.

-Look at what doesn't work, not just at what does
+Look at what doesn't work, then adjust your strategies

 It feels good to focus on your strengths, but don't stop there.
 You can learn just as much by paying attention to where your marketing efforts are falling short.
 If you experience a sudden drop in sales, can anything from your analytics explain why?